 The PQQ is now open and located in the tender SCC/ESCC/WSCC IC Client Transport DPS.

 All driver and escorts, involved in the transportation of children and vulnerable adults, on contracts issued through the TCC need to be accredited through the TCC Authorised Identity Badge (AIB) scheme.
 Only drivers and escorts working for approved TCC operators will be accepted to apply for an AIB.

 Please ensure all applicants are aware of the approved documents list as issued by the Disclosure and Barring Service.
 Only documents on the list will be accepted as forms of identification.
-The TCC Authorised Identity Badge scheme guidance (PDF) outlines the process of applying for an AIB.

 Please note: If any part of the process is failed, or information not provided, the application will not be successful.

 If you have any doubt about the suitability of an applicant to work with children and vulnerable adults, please refer to the TCC Suitability Guidelines (PDF) for information on how applications are judged.

 Files available to download

 - TCC suitability policy 2019 (207.1 KB)